deepin-community/node-browserslist/README.md

     ]
   ```

-* If you want to change the default set of browsers, we recommend combining
+* If you want to change the default set of browsers, we recommend including
-  `last 2 versions`, `not dead` with a usage number like `> 0.2%`.
-This is
+  `last 2 versions, not dead, > 0.2%`.
+This is because `last n versions` on its
-  because `last n versions` on its own does not add popular old versions, while
+  own does not add popular old versions, while only using a percentage of usage
-  only using a percentage above `0.2%` will in the long run make popular
+  numbers above `0.2%` will in the long run make popular browsers even more
-  browsers even more popular.
-We might run into a monopoly and stagnation
+  popular.
+We might run into a monopoly and stagnation situation, as we had with
-  situation, as we had with Internet Explorer 6.
-Please use this setting
+  Internet Explorer 6.
+Please use this setting with caution.
-  with caution.
 * Select browsers directly (`last 2 Chrome versions`) only if you are making
   a web app for a kiosk with one browser.
 There are a lot of browsers
   on the market.
 If you are making general web app you should respect